kifjj/altinha-play/README.md

 This is POC project that applies computer vision model to the sport of Altinha.
 Most of the code is written by Cursor (Sonnet 4.5) over a period of 3 rainy days.

-The code was fine tuned in Colab and as the free credit finishe I used Kaggle.
+The the model YOLO 11 was fine tuned in Colab and Kaggle.

 1. The first increment: count the number of passes.
 2. The second increment: count Head passes and Foot passes.

 Some challenges:

-- YOLO 11 didn't track properly the ball, I finetunes it with 150 pics annotated in Roboflow.
+- YOLO 11 didn't track properly the ball, I fine tuned it with 150 pics annotated in Roboflow.
   As this is a POC, the 150 pics were sampled from a single video with yelllow ball,sandy beach and palms therefore it doesn't work well for different ball colors and environment

 - Cursor applied a tracking logic to the ball which didn't work well for Altinha (most ball boxes were lost).